microsoft/aed-blockchain-learn-content/README.md

 **Status:** In progress

 ### Module: Use Solidity to write Ethereum smart contracts

 1. Introduction
-2. What is a smart contract
+2. Learn what smart contracts are
 3. Exercise: Install the Blockchain Development Kit for Ethereum
 4. Exercise: Install truffle
 5. Exercise: Write your first smart contract